Hiking Devil’s Bridge Trail in Sedona, Arizona

 Devil’s Bridge

-Devil’s Bridge is a large natural arch the forms a bridge like structure.
-This is such a popular spot that it is likely you will have to wait 30 minutes or more to walk on the bridge.
+Devil’s Bridge is a large natural arch that forms a bridge like structure.
+This is such a popular spot that it is likely you will have to wait 30 minutes or more to walk on the bridge due to the line of people also waiting to walk the bridge.
 If you go really early in the morning you might not have to wait as long.
 I think we waited for almost an hour to walk on the bridge.
 Others waiting in line will most likely be willing to take your picture while they wait.

 The bridge is wide enough to walk on without concern but there is a significant drop on each side, so be very careful especially with younger kids!!